Cage01/Cerberus/README.md

 **Setup project files**
 *TODO - I will create a number of scripts in the future to do a lot of this automatically*
 - Now we must generate the visual studio project files in order to compile and run the project.
 To do that the first step is to download and install Unreal Engine 5 from the Epic Games client.
+**First try**
+- Run `setup.bat` in the root of the project folder.
+This should hopefully generate all the project files.
+But you may still have to select the version of the engine to generate with (see below) and set the default application to run .uproject files with (also see below)

+**If above didn't work try**
 - Navigate to the new install location of the engine likely at `C:\Program Files (x86)\Epic Games\Launcher\Engine\Binaries\Win64\UnrealVersionSelector.exe` and create a shortcut.
 - Right click on the new shortcut and select "Properties" inside the "Target" text box add  **-fileassociations** to the end.
 The whole line should look something like `"C:\Program Files (x86)\Epic Games\Launcher\Engine\Binaries\Win64\UnrealVersionSelector.exe" -fileassociations`
 - We will use this shortcut to associate the .uproject file in the project directory to the Engine code